picselliahq/picsellia-pipelines-cli/README.md

 ## ✏️ Customize your pipeline — Add steps & parameters

-**Objective: Implement your pipeline logic and define custom parameters**
+**Objective: Adapt the pipeline template to your specific use case**

 After running `init`, your pipeline project is generated with a default structure:

 - `pipeline.py` — your entrypoint

-- `steps.py` — implement processing or training steps
+- `steps.py` (a default process step) — implement processing or training steps

 - `utils/parameters.py` — define your pipeline parameters

+👉 In most cases, if you chose the right template, you only need to modify the existing `process` step to implement your use case.

+You do not need to redesign the whole pipeline unless your logic is more advanced.

+### Recommended approach

+1. Start by editing the existing `process` step

+    This step already exposes the correct inputs, outputs, and parameters expected by Picsellia.

+2. Only add new steps if needed

+   If your pipeline requires additional logic (pre-processing, post-processing, custom validation, chaining operations, etc.), you can:

+   - modify the existing step
+   - replace it entirely
+   - or add new steps and compose them in `pipeline.py`

-### Adding Steps
+### Working with Steps

 Steps are Python functions decorated with `@step`.
-You can add as many as you want and call them inside `pipeline.py`.
+You can define them in `steps.py` and call them freely inside `pipeline.py`.

 Example (`steps.py`):